Uzo-Felix/cache-wizard/docs/README.md

 ## Usage

-Here's a basic example of how to use Cache Middleware:
+Here's a basic example of how to use Cache-wizard:

 ```javascript
 const { CacheMiddleware } = require('Cache-wizard');